 Please mention at least two preferred reviewers.
 Good candidates include colleagues working in the same field (but not from the authors’ institutions), or perhaps your session conveners.

 Please read the instructions on Publishing Policy in the IEEE Author Center carefully and follow those steps, especially after the final publication of your article.

-If you need further guidance or suggestions, ask the Senior Editor, Sascha Schmeling, during the conference.
+If you need further guidance or suggestions, ask the Senior Editor, Sascha Schmeling.